chadsten/simple-folder-backup/README.md

 ### "Another Instance Running" Message
 - Close existing instance from system tray before starting new one
-- If no tray icon visible, check Task Manager for `backup-tool.exe` process
+- If no tray icon visible, check Task Manager for `SimpleFolderBackup.exe` process
 - Delete `backup-tool.lock` file if process crashed

 ## License